Mountain biking and cycling

 Glamping

 With your own log burner inside a funky cabin or sturdy yurt, a bit of wind and rain won't bother you.
-There all kinds of cool glamping options in Wales and many stay open year round.
+There all kinds of cool glamping and camping options in Wales and many stay open year round.
 Fans of sustainable holidays particularly love them as lots are eco-friendly and off-grid.
 We've rounded up some of the most stunning glamping spots in Wales.

 Glamping.